 While it would be lovely if your health insurance automatically included full coverage, that isn’t the case.
 While Parts A and B of Medicare cover a lot of important things, there are some glaring holes in the coverage.
 The same goes for many other types of standard health insurance that many people may utilize.

 Among the most notable is the lack of dental coverage.
 Most people go to the dentist at least once a year.
 The costs of exams, cleaning and other procedures can certainly add up over time.
+The most expensive surgeries can cost up to $30,000 and beyond according to ExpressDentist.com.
 Thankfully, it is possible to get dental coverage and other types of supplemental plans like vision wrapped into your health insurance.
 This will save you money and prevent you from shelling out a ton of cash every time you visit a dentist.

 With that in mind, this article is going to help you go over how to include supplemental plans in your health insurance.
 In particular, we will look at your options including dental insurance into your health insurance.
 We will help you find the best dental insurance option and learn about how to ensure you are covered.